M.S. Thesis

 Graphical abstract Graphical abstract for journal article

-Interactive preview of methodology applied on the point cloud of a single tree
+Interactive preview of top-kill detection algorithm on the point cloud of a single tree

 Use the left mouse button to tilt the 3D model and the mouse scroll wheel to zoom in and out.

-True-color render and random forest classification of point cloud
+True-color render, random forest classification of point cloud and top-kill algorithm

 Presentations